Paid Community Pricing: The Churn Math You Need

 If you are starting from zero, see the full paid community launch playbook for the niche selection, first-member acquisition, and 30-day retention habits before you touch pricing.
 Then the playbook is:

-- Track conversion rate and 30-day retention for your first 50 members
+4. Track conversion rate, RPV, and 30-day retention for your first 50 members

 The creators who earn the most from paid communities are not the ones who charge the most.
-They are the ones who found the price where conversion, retention, and revenue per visitor intersect.
+They are the ones who found the price where conversion, retention, and revenue per visitor intersect — and who then treat failed-payment churn as aggressively as they treat voluntary churn.
 For most Telegram creators, that number is closer to $12 than you think.
+For a broader look at community revenue strategy — including how group vs channel structure, annual billing, and enforcement interact — see the Telegram paid community revenue guide.

 Actionable Takeaways

-- Lock founding members at a discount.
-They become your lowest-churn, highest-loyalty cohort.
+6. Lock founding members at a discount.
+They become your lowest-churn, highest-loyalty, highest-referral cohort.

 FAQ